-A \$25 nonrefundable, nontransferable fee is charged for all non-resident applicants (except a member or authorized dependent of a member of the U.S. Armed Forces, on active duty, stationed in Hawai'i or a veteran discharged within three years of enrollment and eligible for GI Bill Educational Benefits, and Hawaiian or part-Hawaiian and a resident of another state).
+A \$25 nonrefundable, nontransferable fee is charged for all non-resident applicants, except those who qualify for one of the following Board of Regents Exemptions: Active Duty U.S. military personnel stationed in Hawai'i and their authorized dependents; Veterans discharged within three years of enrollment, who are eligible for GI Bill Educational Benefits and reside in the state of Hawai'i; Native Hawaiians whose domicile is outside of Hawai'i.